industrial water purification

-Industrial water treatment for pure water production is used in various industries and in ways such as reverse osmosis RO, resin hardening, ion exchange and mixed bed.
-Industrial water treatment methods are divided into three groups of membrane methods, ion exchange methods and thermal methods, the most common type of which is reverse osmosis.
-Industrial water treatment is used in various industries such as drinking, agriculture, pharmaceuticals, dairy, food and mines, and its main purpose is to reduce salinity, salts, contamination and other factors from water.
-Due to the type of process and methods of industrial water treatment, each device has its own characteristics and advantages.
+Industrial water purification for pure water production is used in various industries and in ways such as reverse osmosis RO, water softening, ion exchange and mixed bed.
+Industrial water purification methods are divided into three groups of membrane methods, ion exchange methods and thermal methods, the most common type of which is reverse osmosis.
+Industrial water purification is used in various industries such as drinking, agriculture, pharmaceuticals, dairy, food and mines, and its main purpose is to reduce salinity, salts, contamination and other factors from water.
+Due to the type of process and methods of industrial water purification, each device has its own characteristics and advantages.
 In terms of three price indexes, ease of operation and salinity removal efficiency, reverse osmosis is the most optimal package in this field.

 The classification of an industrial water purifier is based on its applications.
 Since the main purpose is to remove solutes, hardness and electrical conductivity, they can be classified according to the amount of salinity removal ability.